WildernessLabs/VSCode_Meadow_Extension/README.md

 - macOS use: `Cmd+Alt+Shift+R`
 - Other platforms use: `Ctrl+Alt+Shift+R`

-or search for the select device command by pressing `Ctrl+Shift+P` and typing "Meadow" when prompted
+or search for the Refresh Device List command by pressing `Ctrl+Shift+P` and typing "Meadow" when prompted

 ### Toggle the Build Configuration